Home

 • Stir well and cook until browned (about 10 minutes) scraping the pan bottom as needed

-• Add the chicken and raise the heat to high and cook 1 minute, stirring constantly
+• Add the chicken (and shrimp if using) and raise the heat to high and cook 1 minute, stirring constantly

 • Stir in the rice and garlic and cook 5 minutes, stirring and scaping the pan bottom occasionally